Licking County, Ohio: Early history

 Since Licking County's establishment in 1808, businesses and industries have served as a source of employment, generating income and promoting economic growth.
 Notable industries include manufacturing, retail and wholesale trade, health care and social assistance, accommodation and food services.
 Manufacturing, agriculture, and services prove to be the major sectors of Licking County's industry.

 Manufacturing

 Manufacturing is one of the largest industry sectors in Licking County.
 Major establishments and advancements have been made by manufacturing facilities in the county by renowned companies or corporations, namely Invenergy, Armstrong World Industries, Intel, and Atkore.
 These investments have provided Licking County residents with a diverse range of employment opportunities and facilitated its economic growth.
 However, in the past many other successful manufacturing companies have come to a close, such as Longaberger, Fyrepel, Meritor plant in Heath, and E.T.
 Rugg.
-This shows the competitiveness of economic activity in the county.
 The glass-making industry, which has been established since the late 19th century from Newark with natural gas supplies, sand quarry, and cheap labor, is also a significant manufacturing sector in Licking County.